ilarioazzollini/autonomous-unicycle/README.md

 $ bash mac_run.sh
 ```

-Then, inside the ubuntu 20.04 container we just created:
+Then, inside the ubuntu 20.04 container we just created, we run one by one the commands:

 ```console
 root@d59925879f1a:~# ls